 If you return to work, you may be so preoccupied with making sure that you are following the safety protocols concerning the coronavirus, that you do not pay enough attention to general safety principles that were second nature to you before the shutdown.
 We don’t want that to happen because if you steer clear of COVID-19 but injure your knee and can’t work, you will be right back at home with no paycheck, seeing if you missed anything good on Netflix.
 So we want to remind you of some basic safety tips to increase your chances of remaining injury-free:

 These may seem like common sense suggestions, but they cannot be taken lightly.
 Workplace injuries are frequently caused by faulty machinery and the carelessness of employees.

-We sure don’t want you to come down with the coronavirus or injure yourself at work but understand that it still could happen even if you take all the necessary precautions.
-If you are one of those unlikely people who contract coronavirus or some other disease or sustains an injury to some part of your body, we at Pearson Koutcher Law are here to make sure that you get the benefits you deserve under the law, which includes payment of money for your inability to work, and payment of your medical bills.
+We sure do not want you to come down with the coronavirus or injure yourself at work but understand that it still could happen even if you take all the necessary precautions.
+If you are one of those unlikely people who contract coronavirus or some other disease or sustains an injury to some part of your body, the Pennsylvania workers’ compensation lawyers at Pearson Koutcher Law are here to make sure that you get the benefits you deserve under the law, which includes payment of money for your inability to work, and payment of your medical bills.
 Our firm has earned its reputation for providing compassionate, first-rate representation of injured workers.
-If you have a workers’ compensation claim, please contact us and we will zealously represent you.
+If you were hurt at work in Pennsylvania, please contact the Pennsylvania workers’ compensation lawyers and we will zealously represent you.